35 Best Things to Do in Cozumel Mexico in 2025

 During the race, you’ll compete to solve challenges and crack clues with each clue leading to another sightseeing location in Cozumel.

-Upon completition, there is a even post-race awards ceremony with prizes for winners.
-If you are competitive and like challenges, this totally unique Cozumell experience will be perfect for you.
+Upon completion, there is even a post-race awards ceremony with prizes for winners.
+If you are competitive and like challenges, this totally unique Cozumel experience will be perfect for you!

 For a unique underwater adventure, a mini-SUB diving adventure in Cozumel Mexico is one of the best excursions in Cozumel!